Looking for Things to Do in Dublin? Whiskey, Beer, and Sights are Here!

 Dublin is a pretty car-friendly city but, as we will mention below, it’s also very walkable.
 Since Dublin is such a major centre in the country, it is often used as the fly-in or out point for any Ireland trip itinerary.
 This makes it a prime city for picking up or dropping off rental cars.

 On that note, Ireland is very driveable and a road trip is a great option to get out of the city to make day trips or to tour the island!
 If that’s your plan, you’ll find all the big car rental companies you know and trust plus a few Euro specific ones.
-You can use this handy tool for comparing prices in Ireland!
+You can use this handy tool for comparing rental car prices in Ireland!

 Getting Around in Dublin